Sophia179/aramaic_NLP/README.md

 # aramaic_NLP
-Natural Language Processing tools for Maaloula dialect of Modern Western Aramaic
+Here will soon be Natural Language Processing tools for Maaloula dialect of Modern Western Aramaic